IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 Unit Model Report
 -----------------

-Users are likely already aware of the `report` method which is available in all IDAES models which prints a summary of the current state of a given model.
-This functionality is also part of `UnitModelBlockData` and is thus included in all custom unit model, however model developers need to define what information should be included in the output.
+Users are likely already aware of the `report` method which is available in all IDAES models and prints a summary of the current state of a given model.
+This functionality is also part of `UnitModelBlockData` and is thus included in all custom unit models, however model developers need to define what information should be included in the output.

-The `report` method will automatically search for and identify all `Ports` in the model to be included in the summary stream table, however modeler developers must identify any performance variables they wish to include in the summary.
+The `report` method will automatically search for and identify all `Ports` in the model to be included in the summary stream table, however model developers must identify any performance variables they wish to include in the summary.
 This is done by declaring a `_get_performance_contents` method as shown in the example below:

 .. code-block:: python